-We provide quality environmental drilling and push probe services in Texas, Oklahoma, Arkansas and Louisiana.
+We provide quality environmental drilling and direct push services in Texas, Oklahoma, Arkansas and Louisiana.

 ENVIRONMENTAL DRILLING SERVICES

-We are experts in environmental drilling and push probe services.
+We are experts in environmental drilling and direct push services.

 Our equipment includes two of Central Mining Equipment's 75HT drilling rigs along with Geoprobe's 7700, 6620, 6600, 5410, 5400, and 4220 direct push rigs on truck-mounted and track-mounted carriers.
 With our CME and Geoprobe equipment we can install hollow stem auger and direct push borings in practically any location.